mholling/nswtopo/README.markdown

 ## Producing Raster Images

 For printing purposes, it's preferable to render your map as a high-resolution raster image.
 Available formats are PNG, GIF, JPG, TIFF and KMZ.
 The [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) browser is used for this purpose.
-Find the full path of the Chrome executable on your system, specifying it in your configuration as follows, along with the raster formats you wish to produce:
+Don't forget to specify the full path of the Chrome executable on your system, along with the raster formats you wish to produce:

-        rasterise: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
+    chrome: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
     formats: png

-(For Windows, the path will point to a `.exe` file in one of the `Program Files` folders.)
 The resolution of the raster image defaults to 300 pixels per inch, but may be specified explicity as follows:

     formats:
       png: 200
       tif: 600

 Suggested Workflow for Rogaining Maps
 =====================================